 A. The term BYOD is an acronym for “Bring Your Own Device”.

-Q. Will the students buy their own device for the 1:1 rollout or will the school provide one?
+Q. Do the students buy their own device for the 1:1 rollout or does the school provide one?

 Q. What are the features of the Chromebook provided by the district?

-A. Both Chromebooks provided by the District have these basic features: 11.6’’ screen; 0.7 inches / 2.42 pounds; at least 6.5 hours of battery (varies by model and usage); 16GB local storage, unlimited cloud storage (school provided); boots up in less than 10 seconds.
+A. This changes as technology evolves.
+At minimum, chromebooks provided by the District have these basic features: 14’’ screen; 2.42 pounds; at least 6.5 hours of battery (varies by model and usage); 16GB local storage, unlimited cloud storage (school provided); booting time less than 10 seconds.
 You can find additional information on the following Google site: https://www.google.com/chromebook/

 Q. What other Chromebook models are available?

 If you plan to get your own Chromebook, you can find a list of Chromebook models here: https://www.google.com/chromebook/